 When will new features be added?

-Throughout the pilot period, we plan to increase editing functionality, build new features, and iterate designs based on feedback from pilot customers.
+Throughout the pilot period, we plan to increase editing functionality, build new features and iterate designs based on feedback from pilot customers.
 We’ll let you know when we have something new to try out!

 Who can see canvases?

 Like files, any member of your workspace can see a canvas that is shared in a public channel.
 When you share a canvas to a private channel or DM, only members of the conversation will be able to see it.
-To see everyone that a canvas is shared with, click the share icon on an open canvas.
+To see everyone that a canvas is shared with, click on the share icon on an open canvas.

 How do mentions and comments work in canvases?